-4 notes on class, fate and cruel optimism I. I turn on the TV and see a wealthy YouTuber interviewing a Millennial in her early 30s without kids on how to choose the best tiny home to buy with a $35,000 maximum budget.
-The host of the show is also the real estate agent and … Continue reading the aesthetic is proletarianized
+4 notes on class, fate and cruel optimism I. I turn on the TV and see a wealthy YouTuber interviewing a Millennial in her early 30s without…… Read more “the aesthetic is proletarianized”

 The Other, for Whitman was a wholly (holy) Other to oneself.
 To embrace this wholly Other other was the highest ethical act of self-love.
 While the faint torch of Whitman's gestalt love for the All is carried forward by obscurantist New Age spiritualists, millennials are certainly faced with the challenge of narcissism - but not as a choice they take onto themselves.
 Rather, millennial narcissism shows signs of revolt against a mode of subjectivity that is imposed upon them.